Robert Courts: Early life and career

+Parliamentary career

+He was selected as the Conservative Party candidate in the 2016 Witney by-election.
+At the election, Courts was elected as MP for Witney with 45% of the vote and a majority of 5,702.

+He is a member of the European Research Group, having subscribed in April 2017.

+At the snap 2017 general election, Courts was re-elected as MP for Witney with an increased vote share of 55.5% and an increased majority of 21,241.

-Courts increased his majority to over 21,000 in the 2017 general election.
-He was appointed Parliamentary Private Secretary (PPS) for the Foreign and Commonwealth Office in January 2018, but resigned as a PPS on 15 July 2018, in protest of the White Paper on Exiting the European Union and the Chequers Agreement.
-Courts was a supporter of the proposed free trade deal with Australia and New Zealand, describing it as a "no-brainer".
+He was appointed parliamentary private secretary (PPS) for the Foreign and Commonwealth Office in January 2018, but resigned as a PPS on 15 July 2018, in protest of the White Paper on Exiting the European Union and the Chequers plan.

 Courts' main Parliamentary interests are defence and foreign policy.
 He is credited by the House of Commons library with helping to lead the "parliamentary pressure" that led to the announcement of the Ministry of Defence's Combat Air Strategy, the programme for the eventual replacement of the Eurofighter Typhoon.
 Courts represents RAF Brize Norton, the largest RAF base in the UK, and serves as the vice chair of the All-Party Parliamentary Group for the Armed Forces.
-Courts is not listed as having any military experience.
-Courts is a council member of the Air League.
+He is a council member of the Air League.

-In October 2018, the Parliamentary commissioner for standards found Courts had breached rules by using official stationery in campaign updates.
-Courts was elected to the Transport Committee in October 2018.
+In October 2018, the Parliamentary Commissioner for Standards found Courts had breached rules by using official stationery in campaign updates.

-Courts was a member of the Justice Select Committee between January and December 2019.

-In August 2019, Courts was appointed Parliamentary Private Secretary to the secretary of state for environment, food and rural affairs, Theresa Villiers.
+In August 2019, Courts was appointed parliamentary private secretary to the secretary of state for environment, food and rural affairs, Theresa Villiers.
 Regarding parliamentary procedure, Courts has been an outspoken critic of Early Day Motions (EDMs), describing them as "parliamentary graffiti".
 Courts has said that EDMs are generally tabled by MPs on behalf of "lobbyists or groups keen to show themselves as doing something", that they are "politically impotent" and a waste of taxpayers' money.

+At the 2019 general election, Courts was again re-elected, with a decreased vote share of 55.2% and a decreased majority of 15,177.

+Courts was a supporter of the proposed free trade deal with Australia and New Zealand, describing it as a "no-brainer".

+In 2024, Courts criticized the construction of a larger solar farm in Botley West.

+After nearly eight years in office, Courts lost his seat at the 2024 general election to the Liberal Democrat candidate Charlie Maynard, becoming the first Conservative candidate to lose in the Witney constituency since its inception in 1983.His share of the vote decreased to 32.6%.